What a 99% Costco Supplier Audit Score Actually Means for Beverage Brands

 Why We Share This (and Why We Don’t Overhype It)

-We’re proud of our team at Good Robot Brewing Company for hitting this milestone.
+We’re proud of our team at Good Robot Brewing Company & The Beverage Factory for hitting this milestone.

 But more importantly, we share this to make one thing clear to founders and brand owners:

-Choosing a co-packer is choosing a gatekeeper to your future customers.
+Choosing a co-packer is choosing the path for your beverage.

 Audits like Costco’s are a reality for brands that want to grow beyond regional shelves.